spitfire05/portproxy/README.md

 Only TCP port forwarding is supported at this time.

 This tool does not currently offer anything more over the native OS tools, maybe besides the unification and ease of defining the mappings.
+Other notable use case is those rare instances were native port forwarding tool cannot be used (for example, windows' `netsh portproxy` requires IPv6 to be enabled on the system).

 ## Install